Neo Drift Out: New Technology

 Neo Drift Out: New Technology is a 1996 rallying video game developed by Visco Corporation for the Neo Geo and Neo Geo CD.
 It is the fourth title in the Drift Out series.
 Though it follows Super Drift Out: World Rally Championships, it is closer to the earlier Drift Out '94: The Hard Order.

 In Neo Drift Out: New Technology, players race through various tracks in high-speed cars, competing against other drivers.
 The game features a variety of modes, including a single-player campaign and a multiplayer mode in which up to two players can race against each other.

 Neo Drift Out: New Technology received positive reviews upon release, with many praising its smooth gameplay and challenging AI opponents.
-It is considered a classic of the racing genre and is still popular among fans of retro gaming.

 Gameplay

-This is an arcade-style rallying game with an isometric view.
+Neo Drift Out is an arcade-style rallying game with an isometric view.
 To start things off, the player chooses between three Japanese rally-spec vehicles—the Mitsubishi Lancer, the Subaru Impreza, and the Toyota Celica—which vary with their Speed, Control, and Body stats.

 In each racing stage, the player needs to get to the finish line in the shortest time possible.
 If the clock hits zero, the player loses and the game is over unless they can continue.
 While driving, the player's time is hindered by barrels, puddles, slippery ice, cones and other obstacles that are in the player's path.
 Even other cars driving can be an obstacle.
 Also the player has to keep their rally car straight when driving up slopes, or the car will swerve and crash.
 The player can gain more time if they make it through checkpoints in between the starting and finishing points.
 The player can also take shortcuts.
 Before making a turn, the player will always get an immediate warning on the screen with a voice saying which direction the player ought to turn along with certain other warnings.

 Aside from the starting Practice stage, there are six other stages to be conquered: European, African, Snow Land, Southern Hemisphere, Scandinavian, and Great Britain.